-My journey of making is rooted in my dual cultures of the East and the West.
-Inspired by both cultures, my work is an exploration to find a connection between these diametrically opposite influences.
-I view making as a personal alchemic journey in search for a harmonized perspective using cultural signifiers, materials and processes.
+These two words are anagrams of my name.
+They closely articulate my journey and process of making.
+Influenced by two diametrically opposite cultures of the east and the west and inspired by both, my work articulates dualities I encounter in daily life.
 I am attracted to natural organic qualities like weathering, erosion, burning and other environmental effects that tell a story about the passage of time and history of transition and rebirth.
-Inspired by Japanese philosophy and design, my art is focused on reducing elements to their core essence by eliminating the apparent to embody a sense of simplicity and organic structure.
+I am also inspired by basic geometric shapes, ancient and modern architecture.
+Through my work I try to build a connection between these dualities.
+Inspired by Japanese philosophy and design, my art is also focused on reducing elements to their core essence by eroding and diminishing all that is apparent to embody a sense of organic structure.

-On a personal note, crossing borders and experiencing cultures is an avid interest of mine.
-When traveling, I prefer to experience the essence of a place through off-the-beaten-path encounters.
-The adventure of getting lost is always welcome adding to the journey of discovery.
+On a personal note, crossing borders and cultures is an avid interest of mine.
+When traveling, I prefer to experience the essence of a place through off-the-beaten-path encounters, the adventure of getting lost is always welcome, adding to the journey of discovery.
 I enjoy the outdoors, running and yoga.
 I am concerned with the state of our Earth and the emotional and physical footprint we leave behind as a community.